 require user action arrive.

-available on the main screen before it disappears.
+will remain available on the main screen before it disappears.

 - Legend bar - the mode of operation for the legend bar.